nazmulidris/developerlife.com/_posts/2021-11-25-ink-v3-advanced-ui-components.md

 ---

-## Small example - moving a component with arrow keys
+## Example 1 - moving a component with arrow keys

 This small example is a CLI app that allows the user to move a component on the screen the cursor around using arrow up, down, left, and right keys.
 It shows how we can use the `useInput()` hook to